JamesRonsonOp/SQL_Training_with_Pagila/README.md

 ---

-The following tutorial will walk you through the following tasks:
+### The following tutorial will walk you through the following tasks:

-Download PostgreSQL and pgAdmin 4 to your own PC or environment.
+**1.** Download PostgreSQL and pgAdmin 4 to your own PC or environment.

-Connect to PostgreSQL server
+**2.** Connect to PostgreSQL server

-Download and load the Pagila database set (based on the famous Sakila training database).
+**3.** Download and load the Pagila database set (based on the famous Sakila training database).

-Provide resources and a link to a Github repository detailing these steps.
+**4.** Provide resources and a link to a Github repository detailing these steps.
 The data and the question sets will be included.

 ---
+### Reasoning for this tutorial and repository

 As I quickly worked through many different methods for teaching myself SQL I began to notice that very few of them truly embody the real-world feel of using the database querying language in the wild.
 I also felt a longing to understand the deeper relationships between SQL and whichever database management system (DBMS) it was being used in.
 This lead me to the thought that certainly there is a dataset out there somewhere that will allow me to create a real-world environment to practice in.
 To my joy, there was.
 Sakila was created to train people in MySQL and shortly afterward Pagila was created to train new users in PostgreSQL.
 I will go over later where I found and how I used the Pagila data.
 You can also find a link to it under the movie film image below.

 The Pagila Database is a copy of the Sakila database and is designed more specifically for Postgre SQL learning.
 You can find the version of the database that I used here: Pagila Database by Devrim Gündüz.
 There is another Github repository that may also be helpful found here: Pagila by Robert Treat.
 The Pagila Database is a simulated set of tables that would mimic the operations and data of a chain of video stores.
 Think of Blockbuster Video circa 1990's.
 At first glance the use case of a video store may not seem very relevant in a post-Blockbuster world yet I assure you that this dataset still does relatively well mimicking many retail environments or environments where there is revenue, customers, and products.

 ---

-1. Let's Get Started: Downloading PostgreSQL
+# 1. Let's Get Started: Downloading PostgreSQL
 Download PostgreSQLI downloaded the Mac installer from EDB for PostgreSQL Version 13.3 here: PostgreSQL 13.3 from EDBDownload PostgreSQL .
 You can do this a number of ways (all of which are featured in the link).
 I chose to use the interactive installer by EDB but there may be some options that are easier and in fact better.
 If I took the time to do this all over again I would likely choose the postgres.app instead.
 The postgres.app install not only allows for a simple download and install but may even have a more intuitive GUI than pgAdmin 4. nonetheless, pgAdmin works just fine and if you're into command line usage I believe all of these implementations also allow SQL on CLI.
 I'm using Mac so I downloaded the installer from EDB.
 Installer will save an image to your computer that will open up a folder.
 Click on the folder and an installer will pop up.
 Follow the prompts.